Ralphistoun/Ralphistoun/README.md

 ## Hello there 👋
-I'm Ralphistoun I like programming and wworking out.
+I'm Ralphistoun I like programming and working out.

 If you want to contact me, send me a friend request on discord my username is "Ralphistoun" now I'm pretty sure my dm's are open if not just send me a friend request,